Approval of ABSTUDY Away from Base assistance 010-02070050

 Travel allowance is a calculated amount regardless of the actual cost incurred by the student.

-The rate of travel allowance for the purposes of Away from Base assistance is linked to the locality of the activity.
+The rate of travel allowance for the purposes of Away from Base assistance is linked to the location of the activity, and is adjusted each financial year.
 The Resources page contains links to these rates.

 Non-income tested Living Allowance